satellite-image-deep-learning/techniques/README.md

 * [andraugust spacenet-utils](https://github.com/andraugust/spacenet-utils) -> Display geotiff image with building-polygon overlay & label buildings using kNN on the pixel spectra

 ## Tensorflow datasets
-* [resisc45](https://www.tensorflow.org/datasets/catalog/resisc45) - RESISC45 dataset is a publicly available benchmark for Remote Sensing Image Scene Classification (RESISC), created by Northwestern Polytechnical University (NWPU).
+* [resisc45](https://www.tensorflow.org/datasets/catalog/resisc45) -> RESISC45 dataset is a publicly available benchmark for Remote Sensing Image Scene Classification (RESISC), created by Northwestern Polytechnical University (NWPU).
 This dataset contains 31,500 images, covering 45 scene classes with 700 images in each class.
-* [eurosat](https://www.tensorflow.org/datasets/catalog/eurosat) - EuroSAT dataset is based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
+* [eurosat](https://www.tensorflow.org/datasets/catalog/eurosat) -> EuroSAT dataset is based on Sentinel-2 satellite images covering 13 spectral bands and consisting of 10 classes with 27000 labeled and geo-referenced samples.
-* [bigearthnet](https://www.tensorflow.org/datasets/catalog/bigearthnet) - The BigEarthNet is a new large-scale Sentinel-2 benchmark archive, consisting of 590,326 Sentinel-2 image patches.
+* [BigEarthNet](https://www.tensorflow.org/datasets/catalog/bigearthnet) -> a large-scale Sentinel-2 land use classification dataset, consisting of 590,326 Sentinel-2 image patches.
 The image patch size on the ground is 1.2 x 1.2 km with variable image size depending on the channel resolution.
 This is a multi-label dataset with 43 imbalanced labels.
+[Official website includes version of the dataset with Sentinel 1 & 2 chips](http://bigearth.net/)
+* [so2sat](https://www.tensorflow.org/datasets/catalog/so2sat) -> a dataset consisting of co-registered synthetic aperture radar and multispectral optical image patches acquired by Sentinel 1 & 2

 ## AWS datasets
 * [Earth on AWS](https://aws.amazon.com/earth/) is the AWS equivalent of Google Earth Engine